 The Queen slowly turned away towards the far wall.
 Erin was dragged out of the cavern by the two Soldiers.
 She wanted to say something, anything to the Queen of the Antinium.
 But she could think of nothing.

 Erin walked out of the entrance to the Antinium tunnels and back into the light of the day.
 She blinked, shading her eyes.
 The two Antinium Soldiers turned and left without a word.
 She was alone.

 For a moment.
 Even as Erin looked around, another Drake walked up to her.
 He was the yellow gatekeeper Drake.

 “Human.
 You’re wanted by the Captain.
 Follow me.”

 Erin walked after him without a word of protest.
 As she walked down the street, she was conscious of people watching her as she passed by.
 Some murmured and pointed.
 Others flinched away.

 She realized she was still covered in blood.
 Hers, the Goblins’, and Klbkch’s.

 The yellow Drake stopped when he realized Erin wasn’t following him.
 He turned and opened his mouth angrily until he saw her throwing up.
 Silently, he passed her a water bottle and cloth.
 Erin wiped her face and rinsed her mouth.
 She walked on.

-The guard barracks was full of quiet voices and one loud one.
+The guard barracks were full of quiet voices and one loud one.
 They all fell silent when Erin entered.
-She looked around, and saw a blur pushing his way through the crowd of guardsmen.
+She looked around and saw a blur pushing his way through the crowd of guardsmen.

 Two Drakes tried to grab Relc, but he shoved them aside like they were made of paper.
 More grabbed him as Relc loomed over Erin.